ckirch8/ckirch8.github.io/docs/_posts/2020-09-22-NFL-touch-shares-week-2.markdown

 # 49ers

 With all of their injuries, it is hard to tell where the 49ers are or will be.
 Jimmy G and Shanahan seem to love their tight ends in the passing game, so if Kittle is ready to go he is the guy but Reed did great in his absence.
 Kendrick Bourne has been the most targeted receiver but that may change as guys are coming back from injury.
-In the running game is seems they are down to Jerrick McKinnon who only has 9 touches on the year but has done a lot with them, and Jeff Wislon.
+In the running game is seems they are down to Jerrick McKinnon who only has 9 touches on the year but has done a lot with them, and Jeff Wilson.
 It is unclear how they will move forward.